naoshibaikyu/superbuddn/epilogues/incorrect8.md

 Rhea: I don't know.
 Feels normal enough for a group that's on 911's blocked callers list.

+%

+Gambi: I am an expert at identifying birds.

+Stella: Okay, what about those ones flying over there?

+Gambi: Yeah, they're all birds.

+%

+Nadine: (reading a recipe) Beat three eggs?

+Gambi: It means like in hand-to-hand combat.

+Nadine: Ohhhh-

+Clara: Both of you get out of this kitchen.

+%

+Gambi: Why do you not believe that ghosts are real?

+Nadine: Never seen one.

+Gambi: Okay, I mean, there’s a lot of things that you can’t see that are real.

+Nadine: What can’t I see?

+Gambi: You can’t see gravity.
+That’s real.

+Nadine: Yeah, I can drop an apple.

+Gambi: Fuck.

 %End of Part 8

 EpFin